-Seller shall sell and deliver, and Purchaser shall purchase and accept, all of the Renewable Energy produced by the Facility during the Production Term.
-For the avoidance of doubt, Seller shall sell and deliver, and Purchaser shall purchase and accept all of the Renewable Energy produced by the Facility commencing at the start of the Production Term.
-Commencing in the Contract Year beginning January 1, 2002 and for each Contract Year thereafter, subject to the offsets described in Section 4.04(e) and for the Uncontrollable Force Deficiency described in Section 4.05, Seller guarantees the delivery, commencing in the Contract Year ending December 31, 2002, of 500,000 MWh of Renewable Energy (the "Annual Quantity") to the Delivery Point in each Contract Year.
-The Parties acknowledge and agree that in connection with the purchase of Renewable Energy under this Agreement, Purchaser shall also be entitled to take title to all existing and future renewable energy or ‘green credits and attributes (whether relating to renewable energy generation or in relation to any other environmentally related program or incentive structure), other than the federal production tax credits or any replacement thereof, associated with the Renewable Energy produced by the Facility that may be available under federal, state and local laws. t
+Seller shall sell and deliver, and Purchaser shall purchase and accept, all of the Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point during the Production Term.
+For the avoidance of doubt, (1) Seller shall sell and deliver, and Purchaser shall purchase and accept all of the Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point commencing at the start of the Production Term and (2) Seller shall provide to Purchaser any and all rights associated with the capacity of the Facility.
+Commencing in the Contract Year beginning January 1, 2002 and for each Contract Year thereafter, subject to the offsets described in Section 4.04(e) and for the Uncontrollable Force Deficiency described in Section 4.05, Seller guarantees the delivery to Purchaser, commencing in the Contract Year ending December 31, 2002, of 500,000 MWh of Renewable Energy (the "Annual Quantity") to the Delivery Point in each Contract Year.
+The Parties acknowledge and agree that in connection with the purchase of Renewable Energy under this Agreement, Purchaser shall also be entitled to take title to all existing and future renewable energy or ‘green credits’ and attributes (whether relating to renewable energy generation or in relation to any other environmentally related program or incentive structure), other than the federal production tax credits or any replacement thereof, associated with the Renewable Energy produced by the Facility that may be available under federal, state and local laws.

+Commencing at the Effective Date, Purchaser has the right, but not the obligation, to require Seller to operate the Facility in such a manner as to provide ancillary services or reactive voltage to the ERCOT transmission system (“Alternate Operations”).
+During Alternate Operations, Purchaser shall keep Seller whole in respect to payment for Renewable Energy not generated due to Purchaser’s Alternate Operations.
+Purchaser and Seller shall mutually agree to “keep whole” provisions on an ongoing basis.
+“Keep whole” payments shall be based on the historical operating history of the Facility, the Full Price for Net Energy, the operating conditions during such period that Purchaser exercises the option stated herein, and other relevant factors.
+If Purchaser is willing to compensate Seller for Renewable Energy for all hours during Alternate Operations at the maximum installed capacity of the Facility, Seller can not withhold its approval for Purchaser’s Alternate Operations.

 Monthly Payments

-Purchaser shall pay Seller monthly for all Renewable Energy produced by the Facility in the preceding calendar month.
-The price for each MWh of Renewable Energy produced and delivered to the Delivery Point in 2001 is the Full Price.
-For each Contract Year after 2001, the price (a) for each MWh of Renewable Energy produced and delivered to the Delivery Point in such Contract Year up to 105% of the Annual Quantity is the Full Price and (b) for all Renewable Energy produced in such Contract Year in excess of 105% of the Annual Quantity is 50% of the Full Price, subject to a possible additional payment for the Renewable Energy as described in Section 4.04(d)(ii)(C).
+Purchaser shall pay Seller monthly for all Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point in the preceding calendar month.
+The price for each MWh of Renewable Energy produced and delivered to Purchaser at the Delivery Point in 2001 is the Full Price.
+For each Contract Year after 2001, the price (a) for each MWh of Renewable Energy produced and delivered to Purchaser at the Delivery Point in such Contract Year up to 105% of the Annual Quantity is the Full Price and (b) for all Renewable Energy produced and delivered to Purchaser at the Delivery Point in such Contract Year in excess of 105% of the Annual Quantity is 50% of the Full Price, subject to a possible additional payment for the Renewable Energy as described in Section 4.04(d)(ii)(C).
 The "Full Price" is $24.05 per MWh for the initial Production Term, $31.25 per MWh for the first optional five-year extension of the Production Term under Section 1.03, and $35.00 per MWh for the second five-year optional extension of the Production Term under Section 1.03.

 Quarterly Reconciliation